How To Deal With Heavy Periods

-Periods on their own can be tough, but when you have an ultra heavy flow that you might not know how to manage, things could get messy.
-If you think you might have a heavy flow, or know you have a heavy flow and want to learn how to manage it, keep reading for our take on heavy periods, from what causes them, to how to deal with leaks and more.
+Periods on their own can be tough, but when your teen has an ultra heavy flow that they might not know how to manage, things could get messy.
+If you think your teen might have a heavy flow, or know they have a heavy flow and want to help them learn how to manage it, keep reading for our take on heavy periods, from what causes them, to how to deal with leaks and more.

 On average, people on their periods will lose anywhere from 30-50 ml of blood during their monthly cycle – this is considered a “normal” flow.
 A person who suffers from a heavy menstrual flow, otherwise known as menorrhagia, typically loses more than 80 ml per cycle.

 Each regular-sized pad or tampon can hold up to about 5 ml of blood.
-If you have a heavy period, you could be soaking through more than 16 regular tampons or pads per cycle.
+If your teen has a heavy period, they could be soaking through more than 16 regular tampons or pads per cycle.

-The best way to figure out if you have a heavy period is to count the number of tampons or pads that are either full or have leaked through by the time you remove them.
-If the number is 12 or more, this may indicate you suffer from a heavy period.
-Additionally, if you find your flow is super heavy for more than five days of your cycle, you could be suffering from menorrhagia.
+The best way to figure out if your teen has a heavy period is for them to monitor the number of tampons or pads that are either full or have leaked through by the time they remove them throughout the day.
+If they have to change their protection after less than two hours, or go through 12 or more tampons or pads in a day, this may indicate they suffer from a heavy period.
+Additionally, if your teen finds their flow is super heavy for more than five days of their cycle, they could be suffering from menorrhagia.

-While every period is different, here are some key signs that could indicate you are dealing with a heavy period:
+While every period is different, here are some key signs that could indicate your teen is dealing with a heavy period:

-• You always need to use added protection to prevent excess leakage (i.e. pads, panty liners or period panties)
+- They always need to use added protection to prevent excess leakage (i.e. pads, panty liners, or period panties)

-• You always experience period clotting, or your clots are wider than 1 inch in diameter.
+- They always experience period clotting, or their clots are wider than 1 inch in diameter.

-• You can’t partake in your day-to-day activities because of your period
+- They can’t partake in their day-to-day activities because of their period

-• You’re feeling extremely weak or tired throughout your entire period
+- They're feeling extremely weak or tired throughout their entire period

-If you experience one or more of the above symptoms on a regular basis, then you might be one of the many, many people out there who have a heavy period.
-If you’re only experiencing some of these symptoms sometimes, or are still unsure whether or not your period is heavy, remember that your period is almost always heavier within the first three days of your cycle.
-The severity in your period flow can also change from month to month depending on lifestyle changes, eating habits, and hormonal factors.
+If your child is experiencing one or more of the above symptoms on a regular basis, then they might be one of the many, many people out there who have a heavy period.
+If they're only experiencing some of these symptoms sometimes, or are still unsure whether or not their period is heavy, remember that periods are almost always heavier within the first three days of a cycle.
+The severity in a period flow can also change from month to month depending on lifestyle changes, eating habits, and hormonal factors.

 What Causes Heavy Periods?

 A lot of the time, a heavy period can just be an inconvenience as opposed to a serious medical issue.
-However, if you’re experiencing some of the symptoms listed above or any of the ones listed in our blog post about extreme period symptoms, you should consult a physician.
+However, if your teen is experiencing some of the symptoms listed above or any of the ones listed in our blog post about extreme period symptoms, they should consult a physician.
 Even if it’s nothing, reaching out to a professional can offer peace of mind.

-There are many reasons that don’t require medical intervention that could explain why your period is heavy.
-During puberty, your hormone levels are still balancing out (they’re new to this whole maturity thing!) and this can cause an imbalance of your progesterone and estrogen levels, which leads to excessive menstrual bleeding.
+There are many reasons that don’t require medical intervention that could explain why their period is heavy.
+During puberty, hormone levels are still balancing out (they’re new to this whole maturity thing!) and this can cause an imbalance of progesterone and estrogen levels, which leads to excessive menstrual bleeding.

-How Do I Manage A Heavy Menstrual Flow?
+How Can I Help My Teen Manage A Heavy Menstrual Flow?

 For some, having a heavy period flow is just a natural way of life and has nothing to do with an underlying medical issue.
-If you’re one of the many people out there dealing with a heavy flow, know that there are plenty of ways to deal with heavy bleeding on your period.
+If your teen is one of the many people out there dealing with a heavy flow, know that there are plenty of ways to deal with heavy bleeding on a period.
 Read on for a list.

 Period Panties